 STRUCTURE, ACCESSORY.
 A structure which is incidental or subordinate to the principal structure on the same parcel and may be desirable but not necessary for the use of the parcel as permitted by this code.

+STRUCTURE, MINOR ACCESSORY.
+A structure not requiring a zoning permit shall include any small, easily moveable construction and any structure which has a footprint of no more than 150 square feet.
+Minor accessory structures must meet all setbacks for zoning district in which they are located with the exception of school bus waiting shelters.
+Small easily moveable structures include but are not limited to objects such as play equipment, tree houses, farm calf hutches, permanent deer stands (without living quarters, plumbing, or running water), outside woodstoves/boilers, and other hand moveable objects such as grills, etc.

 STRUCTURE, NONCONFORMING.
 A structure erected prior to the effective date of this chapter or amendment thereto, that conforms to use limitations but does not conform to dimensional or other standards including setbacks, floor area, parking, distance, or floodproofing.